 Logix offers engineering tables and the online One Minute Engineer.
 Both resources comply with prevailing and accepted concrete design standards and conventions.
 Logix perscriptive engineering covers a wide range of typical residential applications and thus for many XtraComfort Logix ICF homes additional site specific engineering is not required to obtain a building permit.

 When you built with Logix Pro, the finished walls in your XtraComfort Logix ICF home will have an effective R-value of R25.
 Higher R-value levels an be achieved by upgrading to Logix Platinum Series (R28) or using the Logix D-Rv Panell (up to R37).

 Your home's effective thermal performance will be enhanced by the 5 day thermal lag provided by the high-mass concrete core in the Logix exterior walls.

 And finally, due to the monolithic nature of Logix construction, your home will be inherently air-tight.
 In fact, 9 of the most common 19 air-leakage trouble spots shown below are inherently solved by regular Logix construction.
 And the remaining 10 air-leakage trouble spots are addressed by incremental construction techniques listed in the High Performance Homes application page.

-To learn how all these elements work together to create truly superior energy efficiency and significant energy savings - read "The Logix ICF Effect" whitepaper.
+To learn how all these elements work together to create truly superior energy efficiency and significant energy savings - read "The ICF Effect on Energy Efficiency" article.

 "So How Much Does An XtraComfort Logix ICF Home Cost Compared To A Traditionally Built Home?"

 Every home, homeowner, builder and region are different and there are many variables in play that make it difficult to arrive at a consistently accurate rule of thumb.
 But here is an example that illustrates the general economics of Logix, given typical lumber prices and prevailing interest rates:

 Above grade, let's assume the cost of an unfinished Logix ICF wall can cost in the range of $4 - $7 more per square foot than an ordinary 2x6 stick-framed wall.